trashtiergames/snaketime/readme.md

 <img alt="Title image" src="/readme-images/title.png?raw=true">

 # Snaketime
-Slither your way through a small dungeon and bettle the fearsome final boss in Snaketime.
+Slither your way through a small dungeon and battle the fearsome final boss in Snaketime.
 This top-down, Zelda-style LÖVE2D game is my final project for CS50’s Introduction to Game Development.
-If you want to play, get LÖVE2D, download this repo, and run the whole folder with “love snaketime”.
+If you want to play, get LÖVE2D, download this repo, and run the whole folder with ```love snaketime```.

 ## Loading the game
 <img alt="LDtk screenshot" src="/readme-images/ldtk-screen.png?raw=true">